sbamohabbatchafjiri/Honggfuzzplus/README.md

 make install
 ```

-To see more details about building each target, please visit the [Fuzzing101](https://github.com/antonio-morales/Fuzzing101/tree/main) website.
+To see more details about building each target, and how to create the directory of target examples, please visit the [Fuzzing101](https://github.com/antonio-morales/Fuzzing101/tree/main) website.

 **Test the build**